Friends in Yoga,

 To do this well, we must follow our dharma.
 Dharma is our own unique personal path that leads us to the knowledge of ourselves that we seek.

-If you are reading this you have made some very specific choices this year in regards to your dharma.
-You have chosen to pursue or continue to pursue a yoga therapy education amid all the other input and filters.
+If you are reading this you have made some very specific choices this year in regard to your dharma.
+You have chosen to pursue or continue to pursue a yoga therapy education amid all the other inputs and filters.
 Maybe you are looking at changing how you dedicate your time, helping others find health and contentment.

 I’ve had the privilege this year of watching students in their practicum do just that.
 Using their newly acquired skills to work with mental health conditions, trauma, grief, pain—all with great success.
 In the Foundations Program, students and graduates are also working in the field, living their dharma by developing programs for public school districts, helping patients and families in hospitals, helping children with scoliosis, sharing yoga with veterans suffering from PTSD, and the list goes on and on…

 When we try to figure out what our dharma is there is an element that helps guide us.
 It is our conscience.
 Not what we believe to be important or right but rather what feels most important for us to contribute at this time.